SimVascular/svFSI-Tests/05-struct/01-block-compression/README.md

 ```

 This is achieved through `Effective direction` command.
 Currently, the software only supports specify Dirichlet BC along Cartesian directions.
 For example, `(1,0,0)` or `(1,0)` sets Dirichlet BC along x-axis in 3D or 2D.

+## Reference
+1. Liu, Ju, and Alison L. Marsden.
+A Unified Continuum and Variational Multiscale Formulation for Fluids, Solids, and Fluid Structure Interaction.  *Computer Methods in Applied Mechanics and Engineering* 337 (August 2018): 549 97. https://doi.org/10.1016/j.cma.2018.03.045.